anshikaahuja/Healthcare-Across-Countries---Text-Analytics/README.md

 - [Results](https://github.com/anshikaahuja/Healthcare-Across-Countries-Text-Analytics/blob/master/README.md#results)

 ## Business Problem
 Healthcare systems differ widely across various countries and perform the backbone of any developed country.
 Across the globe, health care policymakers face mounting pressure to lower costs while improving the quality and safety of care.
-Countries need to analyze the sentiment amongst the general public to better understand what is working for them and what is not?
+Countries need to analyze the sentiment amongst the general public to better understand what is working for them and what is not and how successful they have been at improving care for its population.
+They need to learn from countries that are producing better outcomes.

 The following business questions can be answered through the analysis-
 1. How is their healthcare system performing as compared to other countries?
 2. Does the general public have a positive or a negative sentiment towards the system?
 3. What are the major themes being discussed on public platforms?